AquilesSandoval/PRUEBA/replit.md

    - Minimalist Font Awesome icons for all buttons

 3. **Athlete List with Cards** (`ATLETAS/Atletas INICIO.html`):
-   - Added 4 empty placeholder cards at top of page with minimalist icons
    - Replaced static table with dynamic card-based grid layout
    - Real-time athlete loading from API
    - Search functionality (by name, email, phone)